gscrow/dressipi-com/solutions/product-forecasting.markdown

 - title: Increase Sell-Through.
 Reduce Discounting.
 Drive Profitability.
   paragraph-narrow: true
   color: lighter
-  subtitle: We help out clients easily visualise data and spot quick wins to ensure
+  subtitle: We help out clients easily visualize data and spot quick wins to ensure
     they are always trading as effectively as possible and delivering on their key KPI’s.
   handle: revenue